 Please note that the issuers mentioned in MSCI ESG Research materials sometimes have commercial relationships with MSCI ESG Research and/or MSCI Inc. (collectively, "MSCI") and that these relationships create potential conflicts of interest.
 In some cases, the issuers or their affiliates purchase research or other products or services from one or more MSCI affiliates.
 In other cases, MSCI ESG Research rates financial products such as mutual funds or ETFs that are managed by MSCI's clients or their affiliates, or are based on MSCI Inc. Indexes.
-In addition, constituents in MSCI ISG Research has taken a number of steps to MSCI products or services.
-In some cases, MSCI ESG Research has taken a number of steps to mitigate potential conflicts of interest and safeguard the integrity and independence of its research and ratings.
+In addition, constituents in MSCI Inc. equity indexes include companies that subscribe to MSCI products or services.
+In some cases, MSCI clients pay fees based in whole or part on the assets they manage.
+MSCI ESG Research has taken a number of steps to mitigate potential conflicts of interest and safeguard the integrity and independence of its research and ratings.
 More information about these conflict mitigation measures is available in our Form ADV, available at https://adviserinfo.sec.gov/firm/summary/169222.

-Any use of or access to products, services or information of MSCI requires a license from MSCI.
-MSCI, Barra, RiskMetrics, IPD and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
+Any use of or access to products, services or information of MSCI requires a license from MSCI, MSCI, Barra, RiskMetrics, IPD and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
 The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and S&P Global Market Intelligence.
 "Global Industry Classification Standard (GICS)" is a service mark of MSCI and S&P Global Market Intelligence.